 Common responses to grief

-Some common emotional responses to grief include:
+Other common responses to grief can include:

 - Loss of concentration